james-bird/oxford_laser_cutter/README.md

 Addresses the need for cutting large items easily using the high cut speeds from the galvos.

-The code takes a .dfx file and breaks it up into overlapping squares which are then moved to with the bed, and then cut with the galvos. outputs a .pgm program file to achieve this.
+The code takes a .dfx file and breaks it up into overlapping squares which are then moved to with the bed, and then cut with the galvos.
+Outputs a .pgm program file to achieve this.

 To run: Set cutting and file parameters in dxf2lincut.m, and then run the script.
 Plots of cut-paths are produced to aid any debugging.
 Additionally, a scaling variable has been added so cutting paths can be massively reduced in size for rapid testing.